allenai/open_vocab_semparse/README.md

 where typical semantic parsers learn the _mapping_ from language onto predicates with a known meaning, we do a simple mapping onto predicates whose meaning is then _learned_.

+Usage instructions to be written.
+If anyone ever wants to use this, let me (Matt) know, and I'll see what I can do about getting some instructions up here.

 ## Old instructions for reproducing Jayant's TACL 2015 paper

+NOTE: These don't work anymore!
+You have to check out an older version of the code to use these instructions.

 ### Getting the data